Sitecore/Sitecore.Pathfinder/README.md

 In Pathfinder the project contains the whole truth.
 However a project may need to use items, template, renderings from a standard
 Sitecore website.
 A good example is a SPEAK based module.

-These external references can be imported into the project by using the ``sync-website`` task.
+These external resources can be imported into the project by using the ``sync-website`` task.
 This task makes a request to the website to collect the needed information.
 The information is downloaded as a zip file and unpacked in the project directory.

 The sync-website task is configured on the 'sync-website' section in the scconfig.json configuration file.